 Before starting, it is important to clarify what part of the security architecture is being discussed here.
 Specifically, we mainly focus on boot-time security from remote attackers.
 Specifically, we wish to protect against an attack where a compromised OS (OSX/Windows/Linux) installs a "bootkit" that persists across a reboot and across a fresh re-install (with a wiped disk).
 We do not consider the security of OSX vs Windows.
 Finally, we do not consider the security of a local attacker with physical access to the device.
 Note that the T2 does attempt to protect against local attackers, but this is a much more niche issue.

-The ME is the most important part of x86 security because not only does it have full DRAM access, it also feeds the OEM public key and security policies to the CPU.
-The CPU (at this point executing the ACM still) will load the next stage called the Initial Boot Block from the SPI flash.
+The ME is the most important part of x86 security because not only does it have full DRAM access, it also feeds the OEM public key and security policies to the ACM on the CPU.
+The ACM will load the next stage called the Initial Boot Block from the SPI flash.
 The ACM code then will check the signature of the IBB against the OEM public key from the ME only if enabled.
 Note that many/most OEMs do not enable this and therefore ANY IBB can run if flashed into the SPI flash.
 On the Hades Canyon, only an Intel signed IBB can be executed (and this cannot be disabled).
 On T2 Macs, Apple does additional verification of the IBB and won't even attempt to feed it to the Intel CPU if it fails.
 Although there is a dearth of details in Apple's whitepaper, presumably this allows for previous IBB to be revoked while on Intel-only systems like the NUC any vulnerable IBB can be downgraded to by an attacker with physical SPI access.

 This whole process is referred to as Intel Boot Guard by Intel and is only found on relatively recent (Haswell+) systems.
 There is also an adjacent technology called Intel BIOS Guard which can prevent unauthorized BIOS updates from being flashed if Boot Guard is disabled.
 In systems with Boot Guard is enabled, BIOS Guard can also be used to prevent downgrades to an vulnerable IBB.
 However, this is strictly worse than T2 because BIOS Guard requires the integrity of the boot chain up until the OS is booted while the T2 can assume that everything down to the IBB is compromised.
 The Hades Canyon has both Boot Guard and BIOS Guard enabled, which, from a non-scientific survey of Google search results seems to be quite rare.